ADDISON: 469-547-1019

 They usually choose between a meat or seafood base matched with either one or two other ingredients like rice, beans, white cheese, or chiles.

-Fajitas present one of the most commonly eaten Mexican foods in the United States.
+Fajitas are one of the most commonly eaten Mexican foods in the United States.

 In the U.S., it is served most often on a dramatic sizzling platter with rice, sour cream, and salsa.